Tyler Kleven

-Tyler Kleven (born January 10, 2002) is an American professional ice hockey defenseman for the Ottawa Senators of the National Hockey League (NHL).
+Tyler Kleven (born January 10, 2002) is an American professional ice hockey player who is a defenseman for the Ottawa Senators of the National Hockey League (NHL).
 He played college hockey with the University of North Dakota.
 He was selected 44th overall in the second round of the 2020 NHL entry draft by the Senators.
 After leaving college, he began his professional career with the Senators in 2023.

 Early life

 Kleven was born January 10, 2002, in Fargo, North Dakota, to Chris and Lori Kleven.
 His father, a former defenseman for the Waterloo Black Hawks of the United States Hockey League (USHL) and the Northern Michigan Wildcats, built a backyard ice rink for Kleven and coached him as a child.
 Originally a forward, Kleven switched to playing defense at the age of eight to better accommodate his defensive mindset.

 Playing career

 Amateur

-Kleven joined the University of North Dakota (UND) hockey program in 2020.
-He spent three years with the Fighting Hawks.
-He was known for his shot from the point, marking 20 goals and 35 points in 95 games with UND.
+Kleven joined the University of North Dakota (UND) hockey program in 2020 after spending two seasons with the U.S. National Development Program in the United States Hockey League.
+In his first season with the Fighting Hawks in 2020–21, he made 22 appearances, scoring five goals and two assists for seven points.
+The team topped the National Collegiate Hockey Conference (NCHC) earning the Penrose Cup, and won the Frozen Faceoff as playoff champions.
+This marked the first time a team in the NCHC and earned both titles.
+The Fighting Hawks advanced to the 2021 NCAA Tournament, where they were knocked out by University of Minnesota Duluth in the longest game in NCAA tournament history.

+In his sophomore season with UND in 2021–22, he played in 38 games, scoring seven goals and ten points.
+The Fighting Hawks tied the University of Denver atop the regular season standings to share the 2022 Penrose Cup, but were knocked out in the playoff semifinals by Western Michigan University.
+As league co-champions they were invited to the 2022 NCAA Tournament, but were eliminated by the University of Notre Dame in the regional round.

+In his final season with UND in 2022–23, Kleven was suspended on January 14, 2023 for one game for a hit-to-the-head of an opponent.
+He was automatically given a one-game suspension on February 11, after receiving his fourth game misconduct of the season in a game against the University of Denver.
 During his college career, Kleven was suspended three times.
+He finished the season with eight goals and 18 points in 35 games.
+UND made to the NCHC Frozen Faceoff semifinals before losing to St. Cloud State University.
+In his three years with the Fighting Hawks he was known for his shot from the point, marking 20 goals and 35 points in 95 games with UND.